treeverse/onboarding/booklet.md

 ## Chapter 3: lakeFS in the cloud

+### Goal: Spin-up lakeFS using our Terraform configuration

+Use our [Terraform configuration](https://github.com/treeverse/terraform/lakefs-on-ecs) to deploy lakeFS on AWS.
+Make sure you can use the enviornment.
+Destroy it when done.

 ## Chapter 4: Under the Hood

 ### Goal: Use lakectl cat-sst to view the internals a commit